Obstetrics Gynecology Residents

 Medical School: Trinity College Dublin School of Medicine

-Post-graduate Position: Private practice of Baystate Ob/Gyn Group, Inc. Springfield, MA
+Post-Graduate Position: Private practice of Baystate Ob/Gyn Group, Inc. Springfield, MA

 Western Mass: A Great Place to Live and Learn